For the Latest Information on COVID-19 in the USA, see:

 Predatory or Pseudo Journals

 Be aware there are a myriad of entities promoting themselves as "scholarly medical journals," and are not.
 This is of particular interest to THMT's publisher.
-See the blog post "It’s Time for an Integrity Throwdown: Conflicts of Interests in Scientific Communications," in THMT's sister journal, Blockchain in Healthcare Today, here.
+See the blog post "It’s Time for an Integrity Throwdown: Conflicts of Interests in Scientific Communications,” here

-Predatory journals do not conduct peer review, are not members of ICMJE, COPE or WAME, and researchers must avoid submitting papers to them.
+Predatory journals do not conduct peer review, are not members of ICMJE, COPE or WAME.
+Journals may also be hijackeed and cloned.
+Researchers must avoid submitting papers to them.
 Authors have a responsibility to evaluate a journal's policies, practices, and reputation for integrity.
 Reviewers must also vet journals they join to perform peer review.
 Seek the counsel of mentors and colleagues and reach out to journal editorial board members.
 Conduct proper due diligence.

 New and reputable journals must conquer hurdles that are consistently raised, while legacy publishers continue to flourish.
 The publisher of THMT asks you vet journals appropriately, and asks fair consideration is given to legitimate emerging entrants that strive to compete in an evolving marketplace.